Qspc/jatah-repo/README.md

 ## Do

--   CRUD kelompok, asrama, santri
 -   logic for santri only for theit kelompok
+-   catch error every API
--   loading effect for skeleton
+-   API for kasih jatah